7 Channel Incentives With a Proven Positive ROI

 - SPIFs (sales performance incentive funds)/rep-level incentives (pre-sale): Reward sellers directly, with cash, for their sales of your product

 - Rebates (sales): Reward partners with a percentage of each sale to increase their deal margin as more products are sold and create prioritized product promotion

 - Staffing/Embedded Headcount (any): Embed a full-time employee in a partner’s organization to train and promote your product across the partner’s business

 Use a portfolio approach

 Putting it all together, you can see that there are many options for an overall channel incentives strategy.
 We believe that good companies approach partner performance with a portfolio view.
 Specifically:

 - Treat your program as a portfolio of investments, not silos of individual programs

 - Balance investments based on both historical results and future expectations to drive a quantitative ROI

 - Don’t be afraid to de-invest or cut legacy programs to create investments for new opportunities

 Determining the best structure for your channel incentives in this dynamic environment is challenging.
 This post provides information on incentive strategies for each phase of the partner journey, but you may find that not all of them will apply to your business.
-Take a look at how you can diagnose your channel efforts’ effectiveness to help you approach a structure for your channel incentives.
+Take a look at how you can diagnose the effectiveness of your channel efforts to help you approach a structure for your channel incentives.